Skip to main content

 }

-The code above should be very straight forward.
-For the files event handler we collect all the files that a user selects.
-Then on the upload method we create [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) - this allows us to send key/value pairs to our backend.
-And last but not least we also specify the HTTP POST method to send the data to the /upload endpoint that we have created previously.
+The files event handler collects all the files a user selects.
+The upload method creates [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData), which lets us send key/value pairs to the backend.
+Then we fire the HTTP POST to the /upload endpoint we created earlier.

-Remember that in order to use the HttpClient and the event handler functions for our form we need to import both HttpClientModule and FormsModule in our app.module.ts file!
+Remember: to use HttpClient and the form event handlers, you need to import both HttpClientModule and FormsModule in your app.module.ts file.

 Build the application

-Please note that we are building a production version of our application so that we can serve it in an easy way using the Restify / endpoint that we have created earlier.
+We’re building a production version so we can serve it from the Restify / endpoint we created earlier.

-Once the dist folder is created with our application, we can go ahead and start up the API with node api/app.js, open a browser and navigate to http://localhost:3000 where we should see our form.
+Once the dist folder is created, start up the API with node api/app.js, open a browser, and navigate to http://localhost:3000.
+You should see the form.

-Test the application by selecting one or multiple files, hit the upload button and see the files in the uploads folder.
+Test it by selecting one or multiple files, hitting the upload button, and checking the uploads folder.